quux00/fslocate/README.md

 ### configuration

-fslocate is designed to only "crawl" the parts of the filesystem you want.
-Specify absolute paths to the directories you want indexed in the `conf/fslocate.conf` file in the conf directory.
+fslocate is designed to only index the parts of the filesystem you want.
+Specify absolute paths to the directories you want indexed in the `conf/fslocate.indexlist` file in the conf directory.
 One (absolute path) directory per line.

 You can also specify patterns, files and directories you do not want indexed.
 Put those in the `conf/fslocate.ignore` files.
 See the notes at the top of that file for how the patterns are specified.

 ### build

-After you have the fslocate database set up, install the Go PostgreSQL driver:
+After you have the fslocate database set up, if you are using PostgreSQL as the database, install the Go PostgreSQL driver:

     go get github.com/bmizerany/pq